 Monitoring of QTc prolongation by 20 mg/kg oral Moxifloxacin with, and without, 20 mg/kg oral SPP4040.
 Moxifloxacin caused a maximal QTc prolongation of 25-30 ms approximately 2-hours post-dose; The effect was transient in guinea pig, but sustained in rabbits.
 In contrast, Moxifloxacin failed to prolong the QTc over the entire 6 hours of monitoring in animals having been dosed with SPP4040, confirming the successful mitigation of QTc prolongation by Moxifloxacin, a drug renowned for its predictable QTc prolonging abilities.
 Importantly because SPP4040 requires some enteric metabolism, the effect was also observed in rabbits, which are characterized by a more human-like gastro intestinal function than guinea pigs.

-Signpath intends to initiate a Phase 1 human safety trial for SPP4040 in 2020 with the Phase 2 trial following in 2021.
+Signpath intends to initiate a Phase 1 human single agent safety trial for SPP4040, followed by a Phase 2 trial of SPP4040 in combination with Moxifloxacin.
 If this technology proves to be successful, we believe Signpath will be uniquely positioned to take advantage of the large market opportunity for improved drugs with safer cardiac profiles.

 Development of this platform technology is significantly lower risk than typical drug development.